OpenDreamKit/OpenDreamKit/WP2/D2.7/status-report.md

    as the other applications.

-### Design
+## Design

 Planetaryum has a modular design, leading to many different types of applications.
 Its main components are:

 - **Readers** are responsible for reading a collection of notebooks from a medium (e.g., folder, git repository, ...),

 - **Extractors** are responsible for parsing and transforming the output of a reader to a data stream.

-- **Builders** take a data stream and produce an output (e.g., they populate a database or write files to disk); they can be chained to produce many effect at once (e.g., in a full stack application they both populate the database and write the front end files.
+- **Builders** take a data stream and produce an output (e.g., they populate a database or write files to disk); they can be chained to produce many effect at once (e.g., in a full stack application they both populate the database and write the front end files).

 - **Front ends** are client side (HTML, JavaScript) applications that take the outputs of a builder and produce a user interface.
 The library contains a few very basic default front ends, but they are really intended to be developed as separate applications, with their own build chain, invoked by a dedicated builder at build time.

 - **Apps** take all the above elements and link them together in a unique app with a well defined scope.
-Planetaryum provides a few default apps, but the user is free to write its own.
+Planetaryum provides a few default apps, but the user is free to write his own.

 - The **CLI** is a simple command-line interface that permits invoking the apps and passing parameters to them (through the command line, or through a configuration file).

-### Limitations
+## Limitations

 Despite its flexibility, Planetaryum has the obvious limitation of only supporting Jupyter notebooks.
 Although this reduces its scope, we